ACCESS-NRI/CMIP7-Hackathon/docs/VSCode_setup_guide.md

 <p align="center"><img src="assets/open_remote3.png" alt="drawing" width="90%"/></p>

 - *2.4* Enter the remote host (Gadi) details which are comprised of your NCI `username` followed by `@gadi.nci.org.au`.
 You may be prompted to select a _ssh_ `config` file so VS Code can remember your _ssh_ connections in future.
-Usually the first option works fine as VS Code will manage the file.
+VS Code will automatically create a config file for you, so usually selecting the first default option that appears will work fine as VS Code will manage the file.

 <p align="center"><img src="assets/open_remote4.png" alt="drawing" width="90%"/></p>